 With the coming of jet engines and space travel, the 1970s became a boom time for electronic quartz watches because the lack of gravity and extreme G-Forces were factors that had an influence on the accuracy of a timepiece.

 Arguably with all of the today’s technological advancements and instruments built into the navigation and control systems of the aircraft, there is very little need for pilot watches.
 However, modern pilot watches have features that might become lifesaving for a downed pilot.
-Like the Citizen Promaster Skyhawk, which is used by Polish Air Force pilots.
-Complications include a chronograph, a timer, two alarms, GMT timer and a perpetual calendar.
-It is solar powered (no need to change the batteries!), and radio controlled, so there is no need to set the time manually, and it indicates all time zones.
-The final feature of the Skyhawk that is so peculiar for aviation watches is the so-called slide-rule bezel.
-This bezel allows the watch user to perform many kinds of calculations, including aviation-related ones, such as fuel consumption.
-Also, models used in space can be found, including the Luminox Space SXC series.
+Like the Citizen Promaster Skyhawk which is used by Polish Air Force pilots.
+Complications include a chronograph, a timer, two alarms, GMT and a perpetual calendar.
+It is solar powered (no need to change batteries!) and radio controlled, so there is no need of setting the time manually and it indicates all timezones.
+The final feature of the Skyhawk that is so peculiar for aviation watches is the so called slide-rule bezel.
+This bezel allows the watch user to perform many kinds of calculations, including aviation related ones, such as fuel consumption.
+Also, models used in space can be found, including the Fortis Cosmonautis line